-Chinese partners EU partners Description Zhejiang Dahua Technology Scanview Sys- tems (Denmark) The partnership, signed in 2018, aims to develop and test Dahua's products on the European market.
-Through the agreement, Dahua would "leverage Scanview System's unique insights to fine tune its product portfolio," 36 which includes advanced video surveillance solutions deployed in security projects in Xinjiang.
-Dahua is currently on the US Entity List.
-37 Hikvision Aalborg Univer- sity (Denmark) The joint project, launched in 2017, aims to improve public safety through thermal cameras.
-38 Hikvision is directly involved in the build-up of "safe cities" in Xinjiang.
-39 Such data-driven urban surveillance solutions offer direct means to strengthen mass control in the region.
+Chinese partners EU partners Description Hikvision Aalborg Univer- sity (Denmark) The joint project, launched in 2017, aims to improve public safety through thermal cameras.
+Hikvision is directly involved in the build-up of "safe cities" in Xinjiang.
+Such data-driven urban surveillance solutions offer direct means to strengthen mass control in the region.
 CloudWalk; South China University of Technology University of Warwick (UK) The partnership, announced in 2019, targets cross-media, big data-driven intelligent computing technologies like speech and voice recognition.
-40 A technology with huge potential to benefit society, speech recognition AI can also be applied to online censorship.
+A technology with huge potential to benefit society, speech recognition AI can also be applied to online censorship.
 CloudWalk's facial recognition technology already powers a national surveillance network in Chinese cities.
-41 Huawei Center for Ad- vanced Studies, Research and Development in Sardinia (CRS4, Italy) The joint Innovation center opened in 2016 with a heavy focus on "smart" and "safe" city applications based on Huawei's "Intelligence Operation Center", including public security monitoring through facial recognition.
-42 Huawei ́s AI-based surveillance solutions are being used by Xinjiang's police.
-43 BGI Copenhagen Bio Science Park (COBIS, Denmark) The European Genome Research Center was opened by BGI in 2012.
-44 BGI is a biotech giant with military research links and a central role in the Chinese government's ongo- ing efforts to create the world's largest repository of genetic information.
-45 It is also involved in the construction of a "Xinjiang gene bank".
-46
+Huawei Center for Ad- vanced Studies, Research and Development in Sardinia (CRS4, Italy) The joint Innovation center opened in 2016 with a heavy focus on "smart" and "safe" city applications based on Huawei's "Intelligence Operation Center", including public security monitoring through facial recognition.
+Huawei's Al-based surveillance solutions are being used by Xinjiang's police.
+BGI Copenhagen Bio Science Park (COBIS, Denmark) The European Genome Research Center was opened by BGI in 2012.
+BGI is a biotech giant with military research links and a central role in the Chinese government's ongoing efforts to create the world's largest repository of genetic information.
+It is also involved in the construction of a "Xinjiang gene bank".
+Zhejiang Dahua Technology Scanview Systems (Denmark) In 2018, Dahua and Scanview Systems signed a strategic partnership agreement to collaborate on the development and testing of certain Dahua's products in the Europe- an market.
+According to Dahua's press release, the company would "leverage Scanview System's unique insights to fine tune its product portfolio."
+Dahua is currently on the US Entity List and its advanced video-surveillance solutions are deployed in security projects in Xinjiang.